 A denture is a simple and effective way of replacing single or multiple teeth, giving you back your chewing functionality.
-At Whole Tooth your dentist will be able to advise you on the best type of denture to help your situation and if needed we may be able to add additional teeth to an existing denture.
+At Whole Tooth, your dentist will be able to advise you on the best type of denture for you.

 There are several benefits for denture wearers of this kind.
 The presence of teeth helps to provide a natural facial appearance and can provide support for the lips and cheeks that can often take on a ‘collapsed’ appearance in patients with missing teeth.
-They provide you with the ability to chew food and your speech would be much improved.
-Consequently, dentures can not only boost the health and appearance of the mouth and face, but also of the body as a whole.
+They provide the ability to chew food and speech would be much improved.
+Consequently, dentures can not only boost the health and appearance of the mouth and face but also of the body as a whole.

-Dentures of this kind are typically cheaper to manufacture and require a less sophisticated design than others.
+Dentures of this kind are typically more cost-effective to manufacture and require a less sophisticated design than others.
 These pink acrylic dentures are supported mainly by the gums.
 While the plastic components can surround the existing teeth in the mouth, they do not gain any substantial levels of stability from them.
-Some acrylic partial fittings feature metal clips for better retention also.
-They are the most common type of denture.
+Some acrylic partial fittings feature metal clips for better retention.

-All of our dentures are made of high-impact acrylic, meaning they are able to stand up to the wear and tear that affects teeth on a daily basis.
+All of our dentures are made of high-impact acrylic, meaning they can stand the wear and tear that affects teeth daily.

 Chrome Cobalt Frame Dentures-

-Although metal dentures may be more expensive than the acrylic denture, the long-lasting nature alongside the comfort factor and retention make it worthwhile for individuals looking to improve their quality of life.
+Although metal dentures may be more expensive than their acrylic counterpart, the long-lasting nature alongside the comfort factor and retention make it worthwhile for individuals looking to improve their quality of life.

-Having a set of immediate dentures prevents people from having to spend many weeks without any teeth and allows them to get on with their normal lives.
+Having a set of immediate dentures prevents people from having to spend many weeks without any teeth and allows them to go about their day to day without worrying about appearances.
 They are not as effective as permanent dentures but they restore a degree of function and are an attractive alternative to having no teeth.

 Implant Stabilised Dentures-

-These dentures are held in place better with the help of a few titanium dental implants.
-The implants are placed in set locations on the bony ridge where the teeth used to be.
+These dentures are held in place with the use of titanium dental implants.
+The implants are placed in set locations where the teeth used to be.
 Then the denture is made with locators inserted on the fitting surface, which correspond with fixings on the implants.
-If done well, the denture clicks in to place over the implants, and is held in position very well, providing greater comfort for the denture wearer.
+The denture clicks into place over the implants and is held in a secure position, providing greater comfort for the denture wearer.